MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtof-strtof-l-wcstof-wcstof-l.md

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |TCHAR.H routine|_UNICODE & _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|------------------------------------|--------------------|-----------------------|
 |**_tcstof**|**strtof**|**strtof**|**wcstof**|
 |**_tcstof_l**|**_strtof_l**|**_strtof_l**|**_wcstof_l**|

 The **LC_NUMERIC** category setting of the current locale determines recognition of the radix character in *strSource*; for more information, see [setlocale, _wsetlocale](setlocale-wsetlocale.md).
 The functions that don't have the **_l** suffix use the current locale; the ones that have the suffix are identical except that they use the locale that's passed in instead.
-For more information, see [Locale](../../c-runtime-library/locale.md).
+For more information, see [Locale](../locale.md).

 If *endptr* is not **NULL**, a pointer to the character that stopped the scan is stored at the location that's pointed to by *endptr*.
 If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *strSource* is stored at the location that's pointed to by *endptr*.